riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Outermost iteration

-All of the decision theories in this post iterate through some set of "options" at the outermost layer of execution to find the best "option".
-However, the nature of these "options" differs among the various theories.
+All of the decision theories in this post iterate through some set of “options” at the outermost layer of execution to find the best “option”.
+However, the nature of these “options” differs among the various theories.
 Most decision theories iterate through either *actions* or *policies*.
-When a decision theory iterates through actions (to find the best action), it is doing "action selection", and the decision theory outputs a single action.
+When a decision theory iterates through actions (to find the best action), it is doing “action selection”, and the decision theory outputs a single action.
-When a decision theory iterates through policies (to find the best policy), it is doing "policy selection", and outputs a single *policy*, which is an observation-to-action mapping.
+When a decision theory iterates through policies (to find the best policy), it is doing “policy selection”, and outputs a single *policy*, which is an observation-to-action mapping.
 To get an action out of a decision theory that does policy selection (because what we really care about is knowing which action to take), we must *call* the policy on the actual observation.